silent-quadrant/chrome-extension/README.md

     npm run build
     ```
     After run these commands, you will see `dist` folder generated.

+## Testing

+- Chrome
-3. Open `chrome://extensions/` in your Google Chrome, and enable `Developer mode`.
+    1. Open `chrome://extensions/` in your Google Chrome, and enable `Developer mode`.
-4. Click `Load unpacked`, and then choose `dist` folder in the presented dialog.
+    2. Click `Load unpacked`, and then choose `dist` folder in the presented dialog.

+- Firefox
+    1. Open Firefox
+    2. Enter `about:debugging` in URL bar
+    3. Click `Load Temporary Add-on`
+    4. Open the `dist` folder and select any file.
+       The extension will be installed, and will stay installed until you restart Firefox.

-5. Now you are able to use Silent Quadrant Password Protection Secure Extension.
+Now you are able to use Silent Quadrant Password Protection Secure Extension.

 ## Is Silent Quadrant Password Protection Secure?